Alessandro-Dodon/InflationForecast/README.md

 RandomForest.R: Explores the use of Random Forests to capture non-linear relationships in the data.

-InflationForecastReport.pdf: A detailed report explaining the results, visualizations, and model comparisons.
+Report.pdf: A detailed report explaining the results, visualizations, and model comparisons.

 current.csv: Dataset used in the analysis, consisting in US monthly macroeconomic indicators from the Federal Reserve.